batmanscode/Talk2Book/README.md

 ## Limitations
 This can't yet do summaries or continue a conversaion; each question gets a single answer.
 Contributions for these are very welcome!

+## Potential improvements
+Save good outputs to use as examples in the prompt (few shot).

 ## How can I talk to another book?
 1. Create a vector store with embeddings using `Book2Vec.ipynb`
 2. Upload to https://huggingface.co as a dataset (recommended)